-Delivering hyper-personalised content that draws upon these factors straight into your customer’s inbox has been proven to increase revenue by pushing customers further along the sales funnel.
+Delivering hyper-personalized content that draws upon these factors straight into your customer’s inbox has increased revenue by pushing customers further along the sales funnel.

 Source: Campaign Monitor

-For example, a home decor company, that asks “What Style of Home Are You?
-After their customers have completed this quiz, the brand could segment their email lists by each result, sending content personalised to each customer.
+For example, a home decor company asks “What Style of Home Are You?
+After their customers have completed this quiz, the brand could segment their email lists by each result, sending content personalized to each customer.

-Last, but certainly not least, is geographic segmentation; it may sound self-explanatory, segmenting users based upon their geographic location, but there’s more to it than meets the eye.
+Last but certainly not least is geographic segmentation; it may sound self-explanatory, segmenting users based on their geographic location, but there’s more to it than meets the eye.

 There are five integral aspects of geographic segmentation that you can use to segment your email lists:

 - Location: the physical location of your user; the country and city where they reside.